 Moles are a common pest in Upstate NY and Western Vermont, and while they rarely enter a structure, they can still cause damage to your property and home.
 Moles like to burrow, and their extensive underground tunneling often destroys lawns, gardens, driveways, sidewalks and pathways.
 When these tunnels are close to your house, they can allow water, moisture and moss to pool around your home’s foundation, creating an inviting environment for other insects and pests that thrive in damp conditions.

-Our Mole Removal Process
+Our Mole Pest Control Process

 At Nature’s Way Pest Control, we use an all-natural granular product to eliminate moles from your property.
 Made of a proprietary blend of castor oil, white peppermint and peppermint oil, the product is applied directly to all molehills, as well as the surrounding area by a professionally-trained mole exterminator.